Home » All Posts » How to Castrate Livestock Safely (With Healing Photos & Tips)

 Choosing the right path forward always comes back to what is best for the animal entrusted to our care.

-While pictures are spaced apart, we checked him out daily to make sure he was eating, drinking, and acting normally.
-We also made sure to check his band to make sure no infection was evident.
-Homesteading schedules didn’t always allow time for a genitalia photoshoot.
+While pictures are spaced apart, we checked this buckling daily to make sure he was eating, drinking, and acting normally.
+We also made sure to check his band to ensure no infection was evident.

 Forgive some of the blurry and off-center pictures.
-It can be difficult to have a loving goat stand still for pictures when he just wants to chew on your hair.
+It can be difficult to have an affectionate goat stand still for pictures when he just wants to chew on your hair.

 Day 1